Rari-Capital/vaults/README.md

 # vaults

-Gas optimized yield aggregator protoocol for earning interest on any asset.
+Gas optimized yield aggregator protocol for earning interest on any asset.

 ## Getting Started